The World’s Leading Home + Housewares Show

 1994

-NHMA introduces the winners of NHMA’s first annual Student Design Competition and the Design Oasis display to spotlight design’s importance and add educational programming to the Show.
+NHMA introduces the winners of NHMA’s first annual student design competition and the Design Oasis display to spotlight design’s importance and add educational programming to the Show.

 1997